cloudflare/cloudflare-docs/content/waf/exposed-credentials-check/_index.md

 *   The ability to [write custom rules](#exposed-credentials-checks-in-custom-rules) for a zone that check for exposed credentials according to your criteria for specific applications.

 Cloudflare updates the databases of exposed credentials supporting the exposed credentials check feature on a regular basis.

 The username/password credentials in clear text never leave the Cloudflare network.
-The WAF only uses an anonymized version of the username when determining if there are previously exposed credentials with that username.
+The WAF only uses an anonymized version of the username and password when determining if there are previously exposed credentials.
+Cloudflare follows the approach based on the _k_-Anonymity mathematical property described in the following blog post: [Validating Leaked Passwords with k-Anonymity](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/).

 ## Available actions